OpenWaterAnalytics/epanet-msx/Readme.md

 the root directory.
 If you can't run the bash file, the instructions will be below.

 It is important to build all three modules (MSX Core, Legacy DLL, and CLI) in the correct order as some of them have dependencies on each other.
+It is also very important that EPANET is built in the sam root directory as this repository, so for example a folder that contains EPANET and epanet-msx side by side.
 First, build the MSX Core module since it has no dependencies.
 Navigate into the MSX Core directory and create a new directory titled "build".
 Then navigate into that directory and run the CMake command.
 ```